-Retargeting all your website visitors is almost always a weak decision.
+As per Google retargeting best practices, retargeting all your website visitors is almost always a weak decision.
 Moreover, retargeting all of them with the same ad again isn’t professional either.
 Let’s bring an example considering you a SaaS company.

 However, those visiting your Blog, Resources or About sections don’t seem to have high buying intent.
-You’d like to retarget them with a middle of the funnel ad or might not even consider retargeting.
+You’d like to retarget them with a middle-of-the-funnel ad or might not even consider retargeting.

-Visitor who stay on your website only for 1-2 seconds and visit only 1 page aren’t worth targeting either.
+Google retargeting best practices show that visitors who stay on your website only for 1-2 seconds and visit only 1 page aren’t worth targeting either.
 They probably visited your site unintentionally or didn’t find what they were expecting.

 Another thing to pay attention to is retargeting your existing customers.
-If they are customer, showing them a free trial ad is nonsense.
+If they are customers, showing them a free trial ad is nonsense.
 You’d probably like to retarget them with an upselling ad or an ad promoting your referral program.